English

 • ACTV Services from/to Marco Polo Airport

-• Luggage allowance: You can carry up to three items, as long as the combined dimensions don’t exceed 150 cm.
+• You can carry up to three items of luggage if total dimensions are under 150 cm.

 • These tickets can’t be cancelled.
 However, you can use them any time within the next 24 months.